KDAB/KDReports/README.txt

 Please visit http://www.kdab.com to meet the people who write code like this.

-KD REPORTS and the KD REPORTS image are trademarks of Klarälvdalens Datakonsult AB
+KD REPORTS and the KD REPORTS logo are registered trademarks of Klaralvdalens Datakonsult AB in the European Union, the Unites States, and/or other countries.
+Other product and company names and logos may be trademarks or registered trademarks of their respective companies.